evlist/codespaces-grafting/.devcontainer/README.md

 # .devcontainer — technical notes

 🛠️ This document explains the components, workflow and operational details of the devcontainer and installer/updater shipped in this template.
-It is aimed at maintainers who will copy `.devcontainer` and `.vscode` into their plugin repository and use the installer to keep them up to date.
+It is aimed at maintainers who will copy `.devcontainer` (and the required `.vscode/` configuration) into their plugin repository and use the installer to keep them up to date.

 ## Contents
 - `devcontainer.json` — container configuration for Codespaces and Remote‑Containers.
 - `bin/install.sh` — installer/updater script that syncs the upstream template into a repo and helps with first‑run choices.
-- `.vscode/` — optional editor configuration samples and baselines.
+- `.vscode/` — required editor configuration and stubs (treated like template-level configuration).

-> Note: this template intentionally does not include an automated helper to materialize `.cs_env`.
-Creating `.cs_env` from `.cs_env.example` is an opt‑in, manual step (see "Environment files" below).
+> Note: this template intentionally does not automatically create `./.cs_env`.
+If you want Codespace-specific values, copy `.devcontainer/.cs_env` to the workspace root and edit it manually (see "Environment files" below).

 ## 🔁 Installer vs Updater
 - `bin/install.sh` is both the installer (first run) and the updater (subsequent runs).